WinVector/sigr/extras/utility_modeling/Utility_Sampling_Distribution.md

 ### The smoothing curve

-Note that our `estimate_utility_graph()` function assumes that all rewards and costs are constant.
+Note that example uses constant rewards and costs.
 This assumption isn’t necessary for the bootstrapping procedure; it’s only needed for the parametric smoothing curve that we calculate and add to the `plot_thin` data frame.

 For a model that returns probability scores, we assume that the distributions of both the positive and negative scores (which you can